-Mark-up and margin are the two main forms of calculation used to determine fee allocations to both the contactors and the agent.
-The difference in the calculation methods can be the cause of much confusion.
+Markup and margin are the two calculation methods for determining payments to the contractor and the agent.
+The difference between these methods can cause a lot of confusion.

 Doing the maths

-The best way to understand the difference between the mark-up and margin method of calculating rates is by working through some examples.
+The best way to understand the difference between the markup and margin methods of rate calculation is by working through some examples.

-By way of example, if the contractor fee is £100 per day and the recruitment company mark-up is 15%:
+By way of example, the contractor fee is £100 per day and the agreed agent fee is 15%: